ZiGaMi/filters/README.md

 ## Description

 This repository contains simulations in Python using Matplotlib and C implementation tested on STM32 platfrom.
-All filters evaluated in simulations are realized in C for embeeded application use.
+All filters evaluated in simulations are realized in C for general embedded application use.

 ## List of all filters